Skip to content

 Method Returns Use when

-getSync(endpoint) ApiResponse Simple GET, you want the raw response wrapper
+getSync(endpoint) ApiResponse Simple GET, raw response wrapper

-getAsync(endpoint) CompletableFuture<ApiResponse> Fire-and-await GET
+getAsync(endpoint) CompletableFuture<ApiResponse> Async GET

-getAsyncTyped(endpoint, Class<T>) CompletableFuture<T> Async GET with typed result
+getAsyncTyped(endpoint, Class<T>) CompletableFuture<T> Async GET + typed

-postSync(endpoint, String payload) ApiResponse POST a pre-serialized JSON string
+postSync(endpoint, String payload) ApiResponse POST pre-serialized JSON

 postSyncTyped(endpoint, body, Class<T>) T POST + typed response

-postAsync(endpoint, ...)
+postAsync(...)
 CompletableFuture<ApiResponse> Async POST

-postAsyncTyped(endpoint, body, Class<T>) CompletableFuture<T> Async POST + typed response
+postAsyncTyped(...)
+CompletableFuture<T> Async POST + typed

 Synchronous GET